 You can group records based on several columns (e.g., per opportunity status and the business customer name).

 Now, you can see the calculated budget metrics (total, average, min, and max) for all the opportunities with the same status that belong to a specific customer.

 The report preview:

-Once a report is generated, you can click the name of a column to sort all the data in the report by the specified field value (ascending or descending).
+Once a report is generated, you can click the column name to sort all the data in the report by the specified field value (ascending or descending).

 Here is an example of the report ordered by the Name column:

-As you can see in the outlined area, there are opportunities which are won, lost and requires analysis for Albers Super Markets.
-You can view the budget details for the all those groups.
+As you can see in the outlined area, some opportunities are won, lost or require analysis for Albers Super Markets.
+You can view the budget details for all those groups.

 If the customer’s name is the most important part of the grouping, it might be reasonable to edit the report and move the column to make it first.